muppet9010/Factorio-Craftable-Quality/README.md

 Features
 ---------

-- Lets you craft quality base items (plates, etc) from normal quality items.
+- Lets you craft quality base items (plates, etc) from lower quality items with a 100% outcome.
 This lets you craft further quality items from all quality ingredients avoiding the random chance mechanics.
 - Its intended to allowing crafting those one off items when wanted and not as a full replacement to the entire quality mechanic.
 For example making the bulk base ingredients for quality power armors and equipment on demand.
 - The simplest use case is to use a filtered inserter to only remove the real quality item from the assembling machine and not the "conversion" item that will spoil.
 See Usage Notes for full details.